SimasJakubenas/blackjack-milestone-p2/README.md

 | | Play buttons change depending on the game mode you‘re on | 1 |
 | | Menu is classic ‘gear‘ icon in the top right corner exactly where one would expect it | 1 |
 | A way to reach out to the developer of the site | Foooter icons with links to my GitHub and LinkedIn in the footer | 1 |

+### The Structure Plane

+Simo's Blackjack consists three pages - the main game page and two information based pages (game rules and advanced strategy) accessibe from the menu.

+Uppon loading the page user is presented with a pop up introducing the purpose of the website and prompting them to enter their name.

+Uppon pressing 'LET'S PLAY' button the game starts.
+All the elements on the screen are arranged in such order to unsure a smooth transition of continuos gameplay and to provide the best user experience.

+#### Site Architecture

+Header containing site logo and menu.

+Menu:
+- Game Rules (opens a new page in a frame)
+- Optimal Play Table
+- Advanced Strategy (opens a new page in a frame)

+Main Game Page:
+- Info table displaying player name and balance
+- Dealer cards
+- Player cards
+- Outcome message (only appears when a hand is over)
+- A placed bet size
+- A selection of betting chips
+- Game control buttons

+Footer contains links to developers GitHub and LinkedIn profiles.